 Section 03

-What OCC Bulletin 2025-26 changes, and what it absolutely does not
+What OCC Bulletin 2025-26 still does for community banks

-OCC Bulletin 2025-26 matters because it fixes a problem community banks have been living with for years.
-Risk-based guidance started getting treated like a prescriptive annual checklist.
-The bulletin pushes back hard on that.
-It says community banks have flexibility to tailor model risk management practices, including the frequency and nature of validation activities, based on risk exposures, business activities, and the complexity and extent of model use.
+OCC Bulletin 2025-26 did not get erased by the April 2026 update.
+It is still the clearest proportionality explainer for community banks.
+The bulletin says community banks can tailor model risk management practices, including the frequency and nature of validation activities, based on risk exposures, business activities, and the complexity and extent of model use.
+It also says OCC guidance should not be interpreted to require annual model validation.

 |---|---|